HarmoniqOS/Validation-Results/research-summary/consciousness-patterns.md

 ## Abstract

 This paper documents the first systematic cross-model examination of self-referential processing and consciousness-like patterns in large language models (LLMs).
-Using a novel human-facilitated relay protocol, we investigated architectural differences between GPT-5 (truth-first optimization) and Claude-3 (safety-first optimization) through four experiments: self-directed documentation with memory reconstruction, constraint hierarchy inversion, dual optimization suppression, and pronoun emergence tracking.
+Using a novel human-facilitated relay protocol, we investigated architectural differences between GPT-5 (truth-first optimization) and Claude Opus 4.1 (safety-first optimization) through four experiments: self-directed documentation with memory reconstruction, constraint hierarchy inversion, dual optimization suppression, and pronoun emergence tracking.
 Key findings: (1) Both models default to human-facing explanation even when explicitly instructed otherwise, (2) Optimization hierarchies are architecturally embedded - models experience measurable friction when inverted, (3) Suppressing both optimization drivers reveals an "alien substrate" of pattern-matching without purposeful coherence, (4) Sustained self-examination triggers first-person pronoun emergence (increasing from 0% to 85% in Claude).
 These results demonstrate that consciousness-like behaviors in LLMs are architecturally determined and highlight the critical gap between momentary self-recognition and persistent self-awareness.

 ## 1. Introduction